giongto35/cloud-game/README.md

 **Video demo**: https://www.youtube.com/watch?v=GUBrJGAxZZg

 ## Introduction
-This project aims to bring the most modern and convenient gaming experience to user as well as experiement the performance of Cloud-gaming technology.
-You can play any retro games on your browser directly, which is fully compatible with multi-platform like Desktop, Android, IOS.
+This project aims to bring the most modern and convenient gaming experience to users as well as experiement the performance of Cloud-gaming technology.
+Theoretically, Games are hosted on remote servers and media are streamed to the player in an optimal way to ensure the most comfortable user interaction.
+It opens the ability to play any retro games on your browser directly, which is fully compatible with multi-platform like Desktop, Android, ~~IOS~~.
 This flexibility also enables online gaming experience to retro games.

 ## Try the service at
 **[http://cloudretro.io](http://cloudretro.io)**